kishanjasani/primary-category/README.md

 4. Run `composer run test`

 ## Best Practice
 The plugin follows WordPress and WordPress VIP coding standards.
-You can check the standard configuration inside the `pgpcs.xml.dist` file.
+You can check the standard configuration inside the `phpcs.xml.dist` file.